dodeeric/pdf2epubEX/README.md

 # pdf2epubEX

-This Bash script uses the *pdf2htmlEX* tool to convert a PDF file to an ePub file.
+This tool written in Bash uses the *pdf2htmlEX* tool to convert a PDF file to an ePub file.

 The result is a *fixed layout* ePub version 3: the layout is perfectly retained and all the fonts are embedded.

 The *pdf2htmlEX* tool converts a PDF file into HTML5 (with CSS, JS, fonts, and bitmap and/or vector images).
-This means that the pages are not just converted into images as a lot of converters are doing.

 Once you have an ePub file, only if you want, you can edit it with one of the available tools (Sigil, Calibre, Kotobee, etc.) to add interactive content, add reflowable text, etc.

 If you want to publish an eBook on one of the available eBook stores (Google Play Books, Apple Books, Rakuten Kobo, etc.), you have to provide an ePub file and not a PDF file.

-## Using the Bash script

-Remark: if you are not using Linux Debian or a Debian based Linux distribution (Ubuntu, Mint, etc.), we suggest to use the Docker image (see bellow).
+## For Linux (Debian, Ubuntu, Mint)

 ### Usage